 Notes:

 *2: In this regard, it’s important to remember that, thanks to Maria Carolina of Austria, sister of the famous Marie Antoinette and wife of Ferdinand IV of Bourbon, many French specialties became very popular among the Neapolitan nobility.
-Specialties such as Béchamel and Gâteau (‘Gattò’).
+Specialties such as Béchamel and Gâteau (‘Gattò’);

-The name of Babà.
+The name 'Babà'.

-Babà was originally known as ‘Alì Babà’: name assigned to the dessert by the exiled Polish king Stanisław Leszczyński, a great lover of the fascinating tales of the ‘Thousand and One Nights’.
-Anyway, it should be noted that the specialty enjoyed by Stanisław was quite different from the one so popular today.
-The sweet delicacy, over time, would undergo an evolution: it was when it began to be wet with Rum that it started to be called ‘Rum Baba’ (‘Baba au rhum’) or just ‘Babà’.
+Not everyone knows that the ‘Baba’ was originally known as ‘Alì Babà’: this name had been assigned to the dessert by the exiled Polish king Stanisław Leszczyński, a great lover of the fascinating tales of the ‘Thousand and One Nights’.
+In this regard, it should be noted that the specialty enjoyed by Stanisław was quite different from the one so popular today.

 However, it cannot be excluded that the name is somehow related to the one, very similar, of another dessert of Polish origin: the ‘Babka’.